Magnolia Girls State

 Delegates are expected to complete the week’s program, unless a family emergency arises.
 Delegates

-cell phones allowed in any of the sessions or meetings.
+circumstance are cell phones allowed in any of the sessions or meetings.

 Three meals are provided daily at the university’s dining facility.
 Vending machines with snacks and

 drinks are located in each dormitory.
-Additional city shirts and other Girls State items will be available
+Additional city shirts and other Girls State items will be available for

-for purchase at the Girls State Store.
+purchase at the ALA Girls State Store.

-Senior Counselor at check-in.
+to their Senior Counselor at check-in.

 Only authorized American Legion Auxiliary Units may SPONSOR delegates to Girls State.
-PATRONS may

-be used for financial aid.
+PATRONS may be used for financial assistance with registration fee.

 Must be in good health, with a required examination by the girl’s physician (M.D.).
 The physician’s report

-in.
+check-in.
 No one will be accepted without it.
 A Unit may send a physically challenged delegate.
 Special

 arrangements will be made to accommodate special needs.

-up our College Day to provide higher education information.
+College Day to provide higher education information.